reonardoleis/pymentionbot/README.md

 # pymentionbot
-A simple Python script that mentions with an image any user that mentions a specific user.
+A simple Python script that mentions with an image a user that mentions a specific user(in the most common case, the bot itself)

 # Usage
 1. Put your Twitter tokens in auth.py file, one in each variable.